All you need to know about local elections in Suffolk

 It has 48 councillors across 16 wards.
 It means there are three councillors per ward.

-The council is Labour-run, with 38 seats.
+Labour has 38 seats and runs the council.
 The Conservatives have seven, and the Liberal Democrats have three councillors.

 Neither Reform nor the Green Party have a seat at the council.

-It holds elections in thirds, so they run every year for three years and then have a year off.
+A third of councillors are elected at a time, so the polls run every year for three years and then take a year off.
 Councillors are voted in for a four-year term.

 As there are only 16 seats up for election this time around, it is not possible for the council to change hands.